 3. “Millennial Makeovers”

 Shamban says that in recent years, she’s noticed increased interest in in-office procedures like Botox, filler and lasers from her younger millennial patients.
 This shouldn’t come as a surprise, thanks in part to the rise of the “selfie age” and social media, and subsequently, the influencers and celebrities who openly post about their “work” (or at least post photos that serve as evidence).
 According to data from RealSelf, interest in Botox is increasing the fastest among 18- to 24-year-olds.
-Click here to read more about the link between social media and plastic surgery.

 4. Botox Alternatives

 Both Shamban and Devgan cite Botox alternatives like Revance and Jeuveau as interesting new players in the wrinkle-smoothing marketplace.
 “They have yet to hit the American markets, but when they do, they’ll increase awareness of the concept of wrinkle-smoothing injectables and give people more options,” says Devgan.
 As for how exactly they differ, Shamban says they all have subtle differences and work better depending on your unique needs, such as how strong the muscle relaxation is, how it looks off-label, how long it lasts, and more.